 The application form can be downloaded from this page and the interested party must:

-The request may be sent by post to "Central Bank of the Republic of San Marino, Via del Voltone 120, 47890 San Marino", or delivered in person or through a delegate.
+The request may be sent by tNotice electronic registered email to email@example.com or by Certified Electronic Mail (P.E.C.) to firstname.lastname@example.org or delivered in person or through a delegate, by appointment, or by registered mail to "Central Bank of the Republic of San Marino, Via del Voltone 120, 47890 San Marino".

-The Central Bank sends the data by mail or the data can be collected at the counter by the applicant or by a delegate who holds the proxy and a legible photocopy of the delegate's identity document.
-Proxy for data withdrawal may be downloaded from this page.
+The Central Bank either sends the data by registered mail, tNotice electronic registered email, Certified Electronic Mail (P.E.C.) or the data can be collected at the counter, by appointment, by the applicant or by a delegate.

-In the case in which the aforementioned forms are delivered by a person other than the applicant or in the case they are sent by post, the signature certified by a Notary enrolled in the Professional Register of Lawyers and Notaries of the Republic of San Marino is required; if the signature is certified by a Notary not registered in the San Marino Register, the certification of signature must be legalized or equipped with "Apostille" (for the States that have adhered to the Hague Convention of October 5, 1961).
+In the case in which the aforementioned application forms are delivered at the counter by a person other than the applicant or in the case they are sent by registered mail, the signature on such forms must be certified by a Notary enrolled in the Professional Register of Lawyers and Notaries of the Republic of San Marino; if the signature is certified by a Notary not registered in the San Marino Register, the certification of signature must be legalized or equipped with "Apostille" (for the States that have adhered to the Hague Convention of October 5, 1961).

 The certifications are valid for six months since the date of issue.